QilongZhang/srswiki/v2_EN_FFMPEG.md

             }
             # video encoder name. can be:
             #       libx264: use h.264(libx264) video encoder.
-            #       copy: do not encode the video stream, copy it.
+            #       copy: donot encoder the video stream, copy it.
             #       vn: disable video output.
             vcodec          libx264;
             # video bitrate, in kbps
+            # @remark 0 to use source video bitrate.
+            # default: 0
             vbitrate        1500;
             # video framerate.
+            # @remark 0 to use source video fps.
+            # default: 0
             vfps            25;
-            # video width, must be an even number.
+            # video width, must be even numbers.
+            # @remark 0 to use source video width.
+            # default: 0
             vwidth          768;
-            # video height, must be an even number.
+            # video height, must be even numbers.
+            # @remark 0 to use source video height.
+            # default: 0
             vheight         320;
-            # the maximum number of threads for ffmpeg to use.
+            # the max threads for ffmpeg to used.
+            # default: 1
             vthreads        12;
             # x264 profile, @see x264 -help, can be:
             # high,main,baseline